Home » RECIPES » SAVORY » EASY MEALS » Rosemary and Thyme Chicken Thighs

 You are going to love how simple it is to make this dinner recipe.
 Here is a quick overview, the recipe card below will have complete and full details.

-2. Salt and pepper the chicken thighs and place them in your baking dish.
+2. Prep before baking.
+Salt and pepper the chicken thighs and place them in your baking dish.
+Nestle the russet potato chunks around the chicken thighs.
+Liberally brush the sauce all over the chicken thighs and potatoes.

-5. Bake until the chicken thighs are fully cooked (an internal temperature of 165° F and the skin is golden brown) and the potatoes are fork tender.
+3. Bake and serve the Rosemary and Thyme Chicken.
+Bake in the oven until chicken thighs are fully cooked (an internal temperature of 165° F and the skin is golden brown) and the potatoes are fork tender.
+Serve with a side salad or vegetable.

 Store any leftovers covered and in the refrigerator for up to 4 days.
+Reheat in the microwave or enjoy cold.

 4 Tips For The Juiciest Chicken EVER

 2. Pat dry prior to brushing on the rosemary thyme sweet balsamic sauce.
 Natural moisture can prevent the chicken from searing properly.
+The crispy skin will also keep in juices.

 3. Bake at a high temperature.
 425° F works best and produces the juiciest bone-in chicken thighs.